 29-year-old Leigh is on leave from her job in New York City after feeling a sense of emptiness and sadness in her life.
 Leigh has returned to her parents' home, to her high school job as a lifeguard and to her high school friends still in town.
 But Leigh continues to struggle in finding happiness since her parents don't approve and she's bullied by local kids at the pool.
 Leigh finds an almost like kindred spirit in high school student Little Jason; but when their friendship turns into an illicit relationship, her friends don't approve and even more tragedy awaits Leigh in her personal journey towards happiness.

 Rated R for strong sexuality, brief graphic nudity, drug use, language and a disturbing image - some involving teens

 Leigh receives a postcard that is addressed to her at "433 E. 31st St" in New York City.
 That address no longer exists - that entire neighborhood was cleared in 1945-6 to make room for the New York University Medical Center, which occupies that spot to this day.
 See more

 Near the end of the movie, Leigh receives a postcard from Jason.
 Although there is a faint hint of a cancellation stamp, there is no POSTNET bar code at the bottom right of the card.
 Obviously, this postcard never actually went through the mail.
 See more

 You're my friend, and I let you suck me down this rabbit hole.

 After the last credits, a photo of Leigh is shown from when she was a lifeguard during her high school period.
 See more

-Written and Performed by Sean Canada See more
+Written and Performed by Ane Brun See more